Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Introduction

 Recent research in these systems has begun looking at their dynamical properties~\cite{E2022,L2022,JCZL2023,KMM2023,MCKA2024,BWHLC2025,JMAFS2025,L2025,WWLQZLLL2025}.
 In particular, in the linearized limit of the lattices above, dynamical signatures of the NHSE, like unidirectional transport and the dynamical skin effect, have been demonstrated both theoretically~\cite{LW2022,BN2024,Y2026} and experimentally~\cite{LXDLLGYY2022,LWWLMJ2024}.
-Regarding the propagation of localized wave packets, their asymptotics has also attracted significant attention.
-In this context, it was shown that their rates growth depend on the interplay between dispersion and nonreciprocity.
-Moreover, this precise interplay also gives rise to another remarkable phenomenon: the packet center of mass (COM) exhibits a time-dependent acceleration, in contrast to uniform motion of Hermitian envelopes~\cite{L2022,JMAFS2026,HO2025}.
-Even more striking, this COM can also abruptly relocate to a different position, a phenomenon dubbed as non-Hermitian wave jump~\cite{HO2025,JMAFS2026}.
+Regarding the propagation of localized wave-packets, their asymptotics have also attracted significant attention.
+In this context, it was shown that their rates of growth depend on the interplay between dispersion and nonreciprocity.
+Moreover, this precise interplay also gives rise to another remarkable phenomenon: the packet center of mass exhibits a time-dependent acceleration, in contrast to uniform motion of Hermitian pulses~\cite{L2022,JMAFS2026,HO2025}.
+Even more striking, this center of mass can also abruptly relocate to a different position, a phenomenon dubbed as non-Hermitian wave jump~\cite{HO2025,JMAFS2026}.
 While wave acceleration has recently been demonstrated experimentally in nonreciprocal photonic systems~\cite{XLWXLY2024}, the observation of the non-Hermitian wave jump remains an open challenge.